 Get financial counseling.

 While you may not think you need financial counseling, it never hurts to have a professional look at your budget.
 As the official financial wellness provider of Purdue University, we teamed up with Purdue RecWell to create Boiler Financial Track, which offers free financial advising for students.
+Ivy Tech students can utilize The Financial Vine for free financial counseling.

 Starting school is an exciting new step, but taking a moment to plan and budget with these quick tips can help you get on the right financial track for the next four years and beyond.